nicholasjng/pybm/examples/sum-example.md

     return n * (n + 1) // 2
 ```

-No more loops, no `if`s, no buts: We have reduced the summation problem to a
+No more loops, no `if`s, no buts: We have reduced the summation to a
 _constant time_ problem!
 This looks very promising.
 Again, this algorithm is
 already implemented on another branch called `constant-time`, for which we can
 also create a benchmark environment: